Abdull0100/vanar-assign2/README.md

-To run the initial code, use `npm install`
+To run the initial code, use `pnpm install`